 The collection of Asian flavors has a large influence on all types of food.
 Students will explore new ingredients from different Asian regions and learn their proper application.
 Asia’s favorite dishes will be thoroughly explained and cooked so students can easily take their new knowledge to their own kitchen and continue their culinary journey throughout Asia.

 Module 7: Western Cuisines

 Regional food is central to an exciting cuisine.
-In this course, students will learn the basic skills and knowledge of Western culinary arts through theory, practical workshops and immersion in the rich and diverse heritage of classical cuisines from France, Italy, Spain, Greece and USA just to name a few.
+In this course, students will learn the basic skills and knowledge of Western culinary arts through theory, practical workshops and immersion in the rich and diverse heritage of classical cuisines from France, Italy, Spain and Greece just to name a few.

 Do your fantasies involve sweets and desserts that make you tingle?
 Introduction to baking and pastry will help students handle pastries with grace and understand the beauty of desserts.
 Guided by the school’s pastry chef, this module covers the preparation of yeast dough products, chocolates, simple pastries, pies, cookies, and basic dessert sauces.
 And at the end of the day, the final product shows how much effort you put into it.